 Color saturation and hue are primary factors that determine whether children like something or not.
 Infants from the first months of life react to vivid colors and this peculiarity is inherent in later ages.

-So when designing a website aimed at kids and children don’t be afraid to use too many colors.
+So when designing a website aimed at kids and children with baby website builder don’t be afraid to use too many colors.
 More likely, your vivid design will be welcomed with enthusiasm.
 Websites for kids don’t use ‘standard’ color schemes that are well perceptual by adult auditory.
 They are looking for more bright solutions that are very informative, informal and sensual from children’s point of view.

 As long as young web surfers live in accordance with associations and hints given by parents and teachers they may be on the look out of red web design elements.
 Red is a color of danger and prohibitions, so you may lose users just because having too aggressive call-to-actions.
 Red can be a kind of tricky so be careful when choosing this color for icons and buttons.

-It’s also important to remember about emotional nuances.
-Generally children are living happy lives and they will try to experience positive feelings again and again.
+When designing a site with a daycare website builder, it’s also essential to remember emotional nuances.
+Generally, children are living happy lives and they will try to experience positive feelings again and again.
 If you’ll be able to make them smile they’ll tell their friends about you.
 It’s simple and hard at the same time.
-You never know what will inspire young site visitors but you should try to play with colors, animations and images.
+You never know what will inspire young site visitors but you should try to play with colors, animations, and images.

 Let’s talk a bit more about images.
 They are very important for children who experience the world in pictures.
 Children, especially kids, look for recognizable elements all around.
 It brings them a feeling of comfort and safety.
 Characters that children can relate to some cartoons or real surroundings are more preferable that some imaginary ones without past history.
 You can also apply real elements from life that are cartoonized but still recognizable.

 A lot of sites for children as well as for adults have mascots – drawn characters that represents the project.
 It’s a kind of fun that works for all age groups.